 Have you seen the Netflix series ‘Emily in Paris’ yet?
 I came across series 1 recently and binged it… I even got Mr T hooked (whoops, did I say that out loud?).
 It might not be everyone’s cup of tea.
 And Emily’s American accent when trying to speak French even makes me cringe (and believe me, mine most certainly isn’t anything to be proud of when stumbling three words of French).
 But it provides some light-hearted entertainment that was just what I needed.
-And features so many Parisian corners, that helped calmed my wanderlust (temporarily).
+And features so many Parisian corners, that helped calm my wanderlust (temporarily).
 Whilst at the same time making me miss Paris so much more.
 To tie me over until my next Paris trip (or until season two is released), I decided to put together a little Emily in Paris filming locations tour.
 For us all to check out, next time we make it to Paris in person.

 Not sure if you’d like to attempt this Emily in Paris filming locations tour in high heels à la Emily.
-But from personal experience, high heels paired with cobbled Paris streets is rarely a good idea.
+But from personal experience, high heels paired with cobbled Paris streets are rarely a good idea.
 I’d recommend something a little more comfy (keep the heels in the bag for when you head to one of those pretty dinner spots).

 To make exploring a little easier, I have grouped the Emily in Paris filming locations.
 Saving us all from running around like headless chicken, only to end five steps from where we started.